 The Official Trailer Dropped In April 2018

 A little over a month away from release, the first official trailer for Solo: A Star Wars Story dropped in April, and it even managed to outshine Wrestlemania.
 This trailer highlights the team-building aesthetic, as well as some wonderful character moments from our new Han (Alden Ehrenreich) and, of course, Lando (Donald Glover).
 The trailer even managed to show us a bit of Han and Chewbacca's early back-and-forth repartee.
-It's safe to say audiences now have a good feeling about this one.

 The First Trailer Debuted During Super Bowl 52